nievadev/nievadev/README.rst

 Hello!
-I make a living as a software engineer.
+I make a living as a software developer.
 ----------------------------------------------

 LinkedIn_